 Outer opposites attract

 On the outer level of personality and expression, the “opposites” that attract partners to one another can function as balancing complementarities.
-Here’s how Gloria Estefan expresses it at the 2:24 minute mark in the clip below: “We’re very different.
+Here’s how Gloria Estefan once expressed it in a television interview: “We’re very different.
 If we were like me, we’d still be sitting on my couch playing guitar.
 If we were him [Emilio] we’d be dead of a heart attack by now.
 So we balance each other.”

 Beyond the obvious balancing complementarity of male and female, there are balancing complementarities of inward and outward focus, business sense and artistic sense, practicality and idealism, and many other contrasting personality traits in partners that, put together, form a better and more complete whole than either partner can be individually.